MemphisMeng/Blackjack/Design Doc.md

 The Card class is in charge of the comparison between the cards.
 That's why we provide two functions compareTo and sameCard.
 They are helpful in some card games.

 ## Player
 Players are also of significance to the game.
 This class does not describe how a gambler operate the cards on board.
 Instead, it mainly takes charge of recording the moeny flow of a player.
 The UML diagram is shown below.
+In this case, as far as we concerned, the class will have good extensiveness.
 ![UML of class Player](https://drive.google.com/file/d/115M31wAjA5ri2x-SyT28lqUj-eznTyBk/view?usp=drivesdk)
 ### Variables

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyNjMxODkyLC0xNDE3NDcyNjM1LC00Mz
+eyJoaXN0b3J5IjpbLTUxNjI5MTc2MywtMTQxNzQ3MjYzNSwtND
-Q3MTY4NDksMzM5ODI4MDMwLC0zODg4OTY5NTEsLTIwMTA0NTI0
+M0NzE2ODQ5LDMzOTgyODAzMCwtMzg4ODk2OTUxLC0yMDEwNDUy
-OTYsLTE1NTI4NDAxNTMsLTk5NzU2MTcyNCwtOTExMTU5NjM3LD
+NDk2LC0xNTUyODQwMTUzLC05OTc1NjE3MjQsLTkxMTE1OTYzNy
-EyOTgyOTU4NjJdfQ==
+wxMjk4Mjk1ODYyXX0=
 -->